 Although we do not have a formal policy regarding attendance by members of our Board at our annual meeting of stockholders, we encourage all of our directors to attend.
-All members of our Board attended our 2022 annual meeting of stockholders.
+All members of our Board, other than Dr. Vaishnaw, attended our 2023 annual meeting of stockholders.